Moataz-Habib/Continuous-Evaluation-with-Kafka/README.md

 ![Example Image](/Images/img1.PNG)

 1.To install the local Docker and Docker Compose programs on our computers.
 Please use the following link to download it just take into consideration your operative system. https://docs.docker.com/get-docker

 2.Once your installation is complete, you will have the docker’s desktop interface as shown in the following image.
-It is not necessary to create an 3.account or to perform any upgrade, with the free version we will be able to complete the assignment
+It is not necessary to create an account or to perform any upgrade, with the free version we will be able to complete the assignment

-Once it is fully installed download and unzip the folder provided that contains the scripts and the .csv with the data.
+3.Once it is fully installed download and unzip the folder provided that contains the scripts and the .csv with the data.

 ![Example Image](/Images/img2.PNG)